suyashk12/cgm_science/TDP_utilities/TDP_readme.txt

 Make sure you can run basic scripts like the Smoke Test (https://gitlab.nublado.org/cloudy/cloudy/-/wikis/Smoke%20Test) as well as scripts in Hazy1 (available under c2x.xx/docs/hazy1.pdf under your installed CLOUDY folder).

+-- Add a note about .sh and .in files

 The general principle for running a script is to first save it as “x.in”, where x is your script name, and also have a shell script file in the same folder (see run.sh in https://github.com/suyashk12/cgm_science/blob/main/TDP_utilities/run.sh).
 Be sure to modify the path in run.sh to the location where you have installed CLOUDY.
 The script will then be run using the command "./run.sh x" in the Command Line (make sure you are in the same folder as your script when executing this command).
+Please not that you will have to provide your shell script file with appropriate permissions to make it executable.
+This is done through the command "chmod u+x run.sh".
 The script may save output (with extensions of “.out”, etc.) in the folder where the script was executed.

 :::::::::::::::::::::